billyJoePiano/TenaPull/installAndRun.md

 7. Create the database associated with the configuration file you just created
     - [ ] Login to mysql console with `mysql -u root -p`
     - [ ] Enter `CREATE DATABASE <db.url.name>;` where &lt;db.url.name&gt; is the name configured in the .properties file.
+      - Don't forget about the semi-colon at the end!
       - Then exit the mysql console (`exit`)
     - [ ] We will now build the table structure of the database.
 Enter `./tenapull <config-name> reset`
       - &lt;config-name&gt; is the name of the configuration file created above